openSUSE/news-o-o/_posts/2023-10-25-os-to-have-logos-competition.md

 	Brand names or trademarks of any kind.
 	Illustrations that may consider inappropriate, offensive, hateful, tortuous, defamatory, slanderous or libelous.
 	Sexually explicit or provocative images.

 	Violence or weapons.

 	Alcohol, tobacco, or drug use imagery.

 	Discrimination based on race, gender, religion, nationality, disability, sexual orientation or age.

-	Bigotry, racism, hatred or harm against groups or individuals Religious, political, or nationalist imagery.
+	Bigotry, racism, hatred or harm against groups or individuals.

+	Religious, political, or nationalist imagery.

 * The branding guidelines will be helpful to design your logo (optional) https://opensuse.github.io/branding-guidelines/

 ### Please submit your design to ddemaio@opensuse.org with the following entries: